anisirouleau/writingexercise/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

 NAME                             DATA   AGE
 configmap/example-redis-config   1      14s
 ```

-2. Review the ConfigMap's details:
+Now review the ConfigMap's details:

 ```shell
 kubectl describe configmap/example-redis-config
 ```
-You should get the following output:

-Recall that we left `redis-config` key in the `example-redis-config` ConfigMap blank:
+You should get the output below.
+Note that since we left the `redis-config` key blank, it will be empty here.

-You should see an empty `redis-config` key:

 ```shell
 Name:         example-redis-config
 Namespace:    default